 The Master of Energy Economics is a full-time, 12-month professional master's degree.
-The curriculum is offered in four terms, normally with the final term devoted to an internship or practicum.
-Students are required to complete 40 credit hours within the 12 months, which are separated into four sessions.
-Sessions I and II correspond to the fall and spring semesters, respectively, and follow the standard Rice academic calendar.
+Courses are offered in-person only.
+The curriculum is offered in four terms: sessions I and II correspond to the fall and spring semesters, respectively, and follow the standard Rice academic calendar.
 Sessions III and IV are consecutive 7-week-long sessions that take place during the summer.
 All courses in Session I, and two in Session II, are mandatory.
 Sessions II and III provide a variety of specialized elective courses of particular interest to a subset of students.
 Students have the option to accelerate their program of study by taking additional elective courses in the spring semester.

 Summer Preparatory Course